 White-wine vinegar is used in this recipe because red-wine vinegar, its slightly stronger counterpart, would darken the shallots and ruin their appearance.

-- Peel 1 pound shallots.
+Peel the shallots.
 Trim both ends and separate the cloves.
 Set aside.

 In a wide, nonreactive saucepan (stainless steel or enamel but not aluminum), combine the white wine vinegar, sugar, and salt.
 Bring to a boil, stirring to dissolve the sugar.

 Add the peeled shallots and stir to coat evenly.
 Cook briskly for exactly 1 minute and remove from the heat.

 Submerge the sprig of savory in the pickling liquid.
 Allow the mixture to stand until it cools to room temperature.

 Transfer to an impeccably clean or sterilized glass bowl or jar with a lid.